shuaib88/MicroServices/README.md

 # MicroServices
-Micro-Services Architecture for an ETL data pipeline
+Micro-Services Architecture for an ETL data pipeline handling 600 GB+ and 30 million+ data entities.

 This repo outlines the architecture of an ETL data pipeline and the microservices architecture that implements it.